vocksel/elixir/README.md

 #### options.rbxClass

 - Type: `String`
-- Default: `Configuration`
+- Default: `Folder`

 The ROBLOX instance that will be used to replicate the folder structure.
-Any instance can be used, but Configurations are recommended.
+Any instance can be used, but Folders are recommended.

 #### options.engine